hellof20/TrinityCore-on-GCP-GKE/README.md

 ## Add a new realm server
-- copy wow/realm.yaml to a new file
+- copy game/realm.yaml to a new yaml file
 - modiy metadata.name, id, name.
 The id cannot be the same as the existing id
 - deploy a new realm server with kubectl
 ```